CMDB Business Rules: Automate IT Operations

 - Conditions that determine which steps apply (based on CI type, requestor role, environment, or other parameters)

-- Parameter inputs that are supplied at runtime (so the same template handles multiple CI types or requestors)
+- Parameter inputs are supplied at runtime, so the same template handles multiple CI types or requestors

-Once a template is created, it is available in the Virima workflow catalog.
+Once created, a template is available in the Virima workflow catalog.
 Service desk agents, change engineers, and IT administrators invoke templates directly from ITSM records.
-The template applies the full defined process to the specific record, consistently and without manual coordination.
+The template applies the full defined process to the specific record, without manual coordination.

-Rules are evaluated in priority order, and administrators can organize rules by CI class, attribute type, or process area to keep the rule library manageable.
-Virima’s rule evaluation engine processes conditions and triggers at Discovery event speed — rule volume does not introduce latency into CI processing.
+Rules are evaluated in priority order.
+Administrators can organize rules by CI class, attribute type, or process area to keep the rule library manageable.
+Virima’s rule evaluation engine processes conditions and triggers at discovery event speed, so rule volume does not slow CI processing.

-Virima business rules and runbook automation support full end-to-end automation for:
+Virima CMDB business rules and runbook automation support end-to-end automation for:

-- Post-patch server reboots — schedule and execute reboots after confirmed patch deployment, with pre/post health checks.
+- Post-patch server reboots: schedule and execute reboots after confirmed patch deployment, with pre- and post-health checks.

-Virima 6.1.1 business rules and runbook automation give IT teams direct control over their CMDB governance logic and ITSM operational procedures — without code, and without manual execution.
+Virima 6.1.1 CMDB business rules and runbook automation give IT teams direct control over their CMDB governance logic and ITSM operational procedures, without code and without manual execution.
 The result is a CMDB that governs itself, ITSM workflows that execute themselves, and a service desk that handles complexity rather than repetition.

-Schedule a Demo at virima.com to see how Virima business rules automate IT operations in your environment.
+Schedule a demo today to see how Virima CMDB business rules automate IT operations in your environment.